How much do Instagram ads cost?

 We are a team of writers, experimenters and researchers providing you with the best advice with zero bias or partiality.

-The cost increases depending on the competitiveness of the industry your business is in, rising to £2.70 per click in some cases.
-This is because more brands are competing on social media for engagement, which in turn bumps up advertisement costs.
+The cost can also increase depending on industry competitiveness, as more brands are competing on social media for engagement – in turn bumping up advertisement costs.

 To limit the risk of under (or over) spending on advertising, we would recommend using a professional digital marketing agency to manage your social media marketing and Instagram advertising for you.